 We do this four more times: jump, splash about frantically, attempt to swim alongside, watch the tail disappear.

-I’m envious of Dani’s tales about the 12m whale shark she swam with the week before and the six whale sharks that appeared together in the same area.
+I’m envious of our guide’s tales about the 12m whale shark she swam with the week before and the six whale sharks that appeared together in the same area.

 But it doesn’t really matter, now I have bragging rites and my own whale shark tale to tell.

 The whale shark season at Ningaloo Reef runs from March to September each year.

 Whale sharks are listed as vulnerable to extinction and you can assist with whale shark research by submitting photos which show distinctive patterns and scarring or by donating.

 The species is vulnerable to human-created pollution, such as plastic and trash, and are hunted for their fins for traditionaChinesese medicine and shark fin soup.

 Exmouth whale shark tours

 Most whale shark tours at Ningaloo Reef will include transfers, morning and afternoon tea, buffet lunch and snorkelling equipment.